getcuia/cuia/README.md

 ## How does it work

-kay is inspired by [bubbletea](https://github.com/charmbracelet/bubbletea) (written in [Go](https://golang.org/)) and, on the surface, looks very much like it.
+kay is inspired by [Bubble Tea](https://github.com/charmbracelet/bubbletea) (written in [Go](https://golang.org/)) and, on the surface, looks very much like it.
 In particular, kay employs
 [the Elm architecture](https://guide.elm-lang.org/architecture/) (TEA, named